The International Wild Waterfowl Association was established in 1958 by aviculturists, conservationists, and ornithologists.

 The IWWA provides need-based financial assistance for avicultural training and internships through the Liz Glassco Hudson Memorial Grant.

-The 2020 survey is now open!
-IWWA conducts surveys in an effort to proactively prevent rare species from dissapearing from captive collections.
+Our 2020 survey results are in!
+IWWA conducts surveys in an effort to proactively prevent rare species from disappearing from captive collections.

 Each year, the International Wild Waterfowl Association convenes in a different location to tour zoological facilities, network with professionals in the field of avian biology and conservation, and discuss the current state of wild waterfowl.
 The funds raised from the conference’s auction and raffle support waterfowl conservation projects.